cicyfan/cs-gy-6613-spring-2020/content/docs/lectures/rnn/lstm/_index.md

 ## The Cell State

-Starting at the heart of the LSTM cell, to describe the update of we will use two indices: one for the unfolding sequence index $t$ and the other for the cell index $i$.
+Starting at the heart of the LSTM cell, to describe the update we will use two indices: one for the unfolding sequence index $t$ and the other for the cell index $i$.
 We use the additional index to allow the current cell at step $t$ to use or forget inputs and hidden states from other cells.

 $$s_t(i) = f_t(i) s_{t-1}(i) + g_t(i) \sigma \Big( \bm W^T(i) \bm h_{t-1}(i) + \bm U^T(i) \bm x_t(i) + \bm b(i) \Big)$$